 - 1. States.
-Each state X_t is the inventory level at each stage t, where the stages are the weeks.
+Each state $X_t$ is the inventory level at each stage t, where the stages are the weeks.
 When there are backorders, they will be denoted as a negative inventory level.
-The set of states $S = \{-B, \ldots, 0, \ldots, M\}$ are all the levels between the negative maximum backorders and the maximum inventory level.
-We use the InvLevel class defined in Section 3. - 2.
+The set of states $S = \{-B, \ldots, 0, \ldots, M\}$ are all the levels between the negative maximum backorders adn the maximum inventory level. - 2.
 Actions.
-Each action A_t is the order placed in each stage t.
-The complete set of actions are the orders from 0 to the addition of the maximum exhibit hall's capacity and the maximum backorders allowed. $\mathcal{A} = \{0, \ldots, B + M\}$.
-We use the Order class defined in Section 3. - 3.
-Feasible Actions.
+Each action $A_t$ is the order placed in each stage t.
+The complete set of actions are the orders from 0 to the addition of the maximum exhibit hall's capacity and the maximum backorders allowed. $A = \{0, \ldots, B + M\}$ .

+- 3. Feasible Actions.
 For each state i the feasible actions that can be taken are those that will not exceed the exhibit hall's capacity.
 Ordering 0 is the minimum order and is feasible in every state.
-The maximum order feasible is M i, so the feasible set of actions for each state i is $\mathcal{A}t(i) = \{0, \ldots, M i\}$.
-We define the feasibleActions method below.
+The maximum order feasible is M-i, so the feasible set of actions for each state i is $\mathcal{A}t(i) = \{0, \ldots, M-i\}$ . - 4.
+Destination.
+The destination state when action a is taken from state i is the sum of the cars in that state and the cars that are ordered, minus the cars that are sold. $h(i, a, t) = i + a D_t$ . - 5.
+Costs.
+Finally, the cost incured depends on various factors.
+The ordering cost is only charged when the order is positive, and charged per truck.
+The holding cost is charged only when there is positive stock, and the backorder cost charged only when there is negative stock.
+There is finally a profit for selling each car given by the difference between price and cost.